. Set clear goals in regards to progression and resistance training

 .
 Work at your own pace

-To make great progress with resistance training you first have to establish exactly what you’re trying to achieve because the target and the pace you move at is heavily intertwined with the specific goal in mind.
-That’s true for most things but especially in this regard because of the work and commitment required with strength training.
-This is probably why it’s not a bad idea to ease yourself into your work, lay the foundation and build a solid base before you really try and take it to the next level.
-Ideally you want to build your body for the long haul and not just attempt a quick fix or rapid fire program, which is rarely sustainable.
+To make progress with resistance training you first have to establish what you’re trying to achieve.
+The target and the pace you move at is heavily intertwined.
+That’s true for most things in life but especially in this regard because of the work and commitment required.
+It’s not a bad idea to ease yourself into your work and lay the foundation first.
+You want to build your body for the long haul and not just attempt a quick fix.

 NCBI: The effect of training volume and intensity on improvements in muscular strength and size in resistance-trained men

 NCBI: Fundamentals of resistance training: progression and exercise prescription